clayts/shoop/README.md

 ```

 ## To Do
-- Fix multiplayer issue
-- Add way to join as spectator
 - Make spectators get win noise rather than lose noise
+- Add way to join as spectator specifically even if other players haven't joined yet?
 - Fix for WhatsApp browser?